oracle-livelabs/developer/java-loom/lab2.md

 In case you are stuck at some point, you can check the content of the `solutions` directory with solutions to the questions in this lab.

-Structured Concurrency is an second incubator feature in JDK 20.
+Structured Concurrency is an incubator module (2nd incubation) in JDK 20.
 You will need to add this module at compile and run time explicitly.
 The below commands demonstrate how this is done:

 ```text
 <copy>javac --enable-preview --release 20 --add-modules jdk.incubator.concurrent loom/virtualthreads/A_VersionCheck.java</copy>